3fon3fonov/exostriker/README.md

 $ pip install git+https://github.com/3fon3fonov/exostriker

-However, please read the [Installation instructions](README_for_installation), because some problems may occure deppending on your OS system.
+However, please read the [Installation instructions](README_for_installation), because some problems may occur depending on your OS system.

 **Credit**

-If you made the use of The Exo-Striker for your paper, I would appreciate if you give credit to it.
+If you made the use of The Exo-Striker for your paper, I would appreciate it if you give credit to it.
 As it is unlikely that I will find time to write a refereed paper on The Exo-Striker soon, please cite the tool with its ASCL ID ascl:1906.004 (see https://ascl.net/1906.004).

 The Exo-Striker relies on many open-source packages, which if you had made the use of (some of) them while working with the tool,